ros-navigation/docs.nav2.org/dev_containers/dev_containers_docs/development_guide.md

 # Development Guide

 In this guide, we'll walk through the process of creating and using dev containers for the project.
-While included subsections will provide greater detail on the various aspects of the process, complete comprehension of the entire guide is not required to get started, but is recommended for those interested in how dev containers work, or how to customize or optimize them for their own personal workflows.
+While included subsections will provide greater detail on the various aspects of the process, complete comprehension of the entire guide is not required to get started, but is recommended for those interested in how dev containers work, or how to customize and optimize them for their own personal workflows.

 ## Creating Dev Containers